virteal/l8/README.md

-    .step(   body )     -- queue a step on the path to task's completion .task(   body )     -- queue a step that waits on a blocking sub-task .fork(   body )     -- queue a new forked sub-task, forked tasks join .spawn(  body )     -- like fork() but next step does not wait for subtask .repeat( body )     -- queue a step that repeats a blocking sub-task
+    .step(   body )     -- queue a step on the path to task's completion .task(   body )     -- queue a step that waits on a blocking sub-task .fork(   body )     -- queue a new forked sub-task, forked tasks join .repeat( body )     -- queue a step that repeats a blocking sub-task .spawn(  body )     -- like fork() but next step does not wait for subtask .generator( body )  -- queue a step that spwan a paused subtask

     -- step walking
     .next( block )      -- walk a step on its path, at most once per step